GENI-NSF/geni-tools/README-clearpemcert.txt

 This script will:
   * create a backup of the current certificate file
   * replace the existing certificate file with the unencrypted one
+  * exit, if the certificate file does not contain a private key with a passphrase since there is no passphrase to be removed.

 = Usage of omni-configure.py =